zain610/movie-app/README.md

 -make a working search bar

 to do:

--beautify
+-Shift from OMDB to TMDB.
+-beautify:
+  -using bootstrap

+-make a tag list.
+  --> generate a bunch of tags and assign match them to the description of the movie maybe?
--make a tag list.--> categorise the movies, series by tags
+  --> categorise the movies, series by tags

--make a sort list.
+-Introduce aa refine list. so users can refine by date, popularity(rating), etc